tobyspark/ORBIT-Camera/Resources/Introduction.markdown

 Each screen has a button that brings up a sheet with more information.
 The _Things list screen_ has _App info_ button that brings up a sheet with this text.
 The _Thing record and review screen_ has a help button that should bring you to the relevant recording videos instructions.

 # Contacting the ORBIT team
-If you have any questions, difficulties, or concerns about using the ORBIT app to collect data, please email us at info@orbit.city.ac.uk
+If you have any questions, difficulties, or concerns about using the ORBIT Camera app or these instructions, please email us at info@orbit.city.ac.uk